Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

 Start with CVE-2026-21858: Attackers craft a malicious webhook request mimicking a file upload to n8n’s form nodes without content-type validation.
 This lets them read arbitrary server files, forge admin tokens, and pivot to admin-only exploits.
 A proof-of-concept by researcher Valentin Lobstein chains it with CVE-2025-68613, injecting expressions like malicious JavaScript into workflow nodes for shell command execution.

 Pillar Security’s findings reveal how n8n’s AI-enhanced workflows amplify risks: Attackers alter prompts or base URLs stealthily, harvesting API keys, OAuth tokens, and internal creds stored in workflows.
 One exploit fits entirely within a “data transformation” node, evading detection.
-Rapid7 notes over 10,000 exposed n8n instances globally, many in enterprise environments integrating with CRMs like Salesforce, heightening breach potential.
+Rapid7 notes over 10,000 exposed n8n instances globally, many in enterprise environments that integrate with CRMs like Salesforce, heightening breach potential.

 Impact on Users